billonline33/hcard-builder/README.md

         };
       }

-I then pass the state to HCardForm compoent as props
+I then pass the state to HCardForm component as props

         <HCardForm
           formValue={this.state}
         />

-Whenever an input field value is changes, we need to chang state in App component. in Order to do that, we use callback function.
+Whenever an input field value is changes, we need to chang state in App component.
+In Order to do that, we use callback function.

         // callback
         handleFormFieldChange(formValue) {